Plays We Want

 Plays by Rochester-area writers, selected in cooperation with Writers & Books, are presented in a reading format on two Monday nights each spring.
 Each play is followed by a discussion with the playwright.
 One work from the spring Showcase will be selected to receive further rehearsal and development in the fall Festival of New Theatre.
 Since the launching of this program 15 years ago, other area theatres have followed our lead and created their own Rochester writers workshops and showcases.

-Playwrights nurtured through this program have included David Andreatta, Jessie Atkin, Maria Brandt, Grisell Buides, Bill Capossere, Emily Cornish, Craig DeLancey, Truc Doan, Mark R. Jabaut, Peg Kortz DeBaise, Aaron Fenster, Jeffrey W. Jones, Gabriel Michaloski, James Graves, Jay D. Hannigan, Carolyn E. Kourofsky, Karl Obine, Andrew Passafiume, Paul Root, Spencer Sisson, Nancy Preston Stark, Lucas Syed, Peter Tonery and Byron Wilmot.
+Playwrights nurtured through this program have included David Andreatta, Jessie Atkin, Maria Brandt, Grisell Buides, Bill Capossere, Emily Cornish, Craig DeLancey, Truc Doan, Mark R. Jabaut, Peg Kortz DeBaise, Aaron Fenster, Jeffrey W. Jones, Lori Marra, Gabriel Michaloski, James Graves, Jay D. Hannigan, Carolyn E. Kourofsky, Karl Obine, Andrew Passafiume, Paul Root, Spencer Sisson, Nancy Preston Stark, Lucas Syed, Peter Tonery and Byron Wilmot.

 2 Pages/2 Voices